 If sleep hygiene is not helpful, supplementation may be useful.
-Another option is cognitive behavioral therapy.
-Cognitive behavioral therapy is helpful for the symptom of insomnia as a result of metabolic syndrome.
+Another option is cognitive-behavioral therapy.
+Cognitive-behavioral therapy is helpful for the symptom of insomnia as a result of metabolic syndrome.

 It also reduces the need for medication and prevents the recurrence of insomnia.
-Scientists have said that progress in the management of insomnia as a byproduct of metabolic syndrome would help with better treatment outcome in general practice.
+Scientists have said that progress in the management of insomnia as a byproduct of metabolic syndrome would help with better treatment outcomes in general practice.

-What treatments for metabolic syndrome are most effective?
+What treatments are most effective?